Updated:

 Methods

 A drop of water was placed on a glass slide.
-The end of a dissecting needle was used to transfer carmine to the water droplet by touching it, putting the wet end into the carmine powder and back to the droplet.
+The end of a dissecting needle was used to transfer the carmine to the water droplet by touching it, putting the wet end into the carmine powder, and back to the droplet.
 The carmine and water mixture was stirred using the needle after which a cover slip was placed on the slide.
 The setup was examined under a compound microscope at low magnification followed by high magnification.
 The observations were recorded for later use in the discussion.

 A dialysis bag was prepared by folding over 3cm at the end of a 30cm dialysis tubing pre-soaked in water.
 The side of the tubing was tied tightly with a thread ensuring that no liquid could leak.
 Equal portions of 30% glucose and starch solution were then added to the tubing through the open side.
-The contents of the tubing were mixed thoroughly after which the color of the solution was recorded in table 1.
+The contents of the tubing were mixed thoroughly after which the color of the solution was recorded in Table 1.
 300ml of water was added to a 500ml beaker followed by a few drops of I2KI until the color of the water changed to amber-yellow.
-The bag was then put into the water and I2KI solution with the unfastened side outside the beaker.
-The setup was left to stand for 30 minutes after which the ultimate colors of the solutions were recorded.
-Thereafter, the solutions were tested for the presence of sugars (Benedict’s test) by adding one dropper full of Benedict’s reagent to three test tubes filled with two pipettes of each of the solutions.
-The tubes were heated in a boiling water bath for approximately 3 minutes.

 The two demonstration microscopes with Elodea in solutions A and B were examined under a microscope.
-The features that were observed were recorded in table 2.
+The features that were observed were recorded in Table 2.

 100ml of deionized water and various sucrose solutions were placed in labeled 250ml beakers.
 Seven potato cylinders that were at least 5cm long were made by making holes in potatoes using a cork awl.
 The cylinders were then peeled and cut to uniform lengths.
 Thereafter, the cylinders were wiped using paper towels and weighed to the nearest 0.01 grams.
 The potato cylinders were sliced into two uniform halves and placed in the beakers containing the various solutions.
 The setups were incubated for 1.5 to 2 hours, which included swirling of the beakers at intervals of 15 minutes.
-At the end of the incubation period, the weights of the potato cylinders were recorded in table 3.
+At the end of the incubation period, the weights of the potato cylinders were recorded in Table 3.

 Results